changesets/changesets/packages/cli/README.md

 Will also create/append to a CHANGELOG file for each package using the summaries from the changesets.

-We recommend making sure changes made from this commmand are merged back into master before you run `publish`.
+We recommend making sure changes made from this commmand are merged back into the base branch before you run `publish`.

 This command will read then delete changesets on disk, ensuring that they are only used once.